 Newport Bay hotel is around a 10 minute walk to Disney Village and another 5/10 minute walk through the village to arrive at the parks.
 You can of course take the shuttle to and from the parks which run every 30 minutes.
 However, I found with buggies, it is a lot easier to walk and it is also lovely to see the sights of the lake and enjoy the Village too (and the shops!)

-We stayed in a standard room during our break at Disneyland Paris.
+We stayed in a standard room at the Newport Bay Hotel during our break at Disneyland Paris.
 Standard rooms consist of two large double beds, en suite bathroom with separate vanity area, wardrobe cabinet/desk, TV, hairdryer, safe and air conditioning.
 If you are lucky, you may be able to get a lake side room, giving you beautiful views of the lake.
 Of course this is available for an extra charge.
 Our view was of the gardens, which we were more than happy with!

 The hotel offers several dining areas to choose from.
 There is:

 During our stay, we dined at Cape Cod during our first night.
 This buffet restaurant is perfect as it literally offers everything, from fresh fish dishes, to pasta and delightful salads.
 There is various canapes/small starters to inspire your taste buds and wholesome tasty mains.
 The desserts are all a selection of fruit, chocolate and wonderful mixes of pastries.
-There is even a build your own pancake station which went down a storm with B and W!
+There is even a build your own pancake station which went down a storm with Mr B and Missy!
 We found our meal here to be delicious and I would totally recommend dining here during your stay.
-The price for the buffet is 34.99 euros per adult and 24.99 euros per child.
+The price for the buffet is 34.99 euros per adult and 24.99 euros per child (at time of booking).
 This restaurant is also where you will enjoy a buffet breakfast offering the works!

 During our last two trips, we have visited Newport Bay and used Captain Quarters as a pit stop to recharge our batteries.
 Offering delicious cocktails and savoury snacks, this bar is perfect to relax and unwind in.
 Although small and quiet, the bar is still accepting of children and do lovely kids cocktails with a flashing ice-cube!